 Your application will not be marked complete until all letters of evaluation that you have designated on the TMDSAS application have been received.
 Make sure that you give yourself enough time to compete each of the steps recommended above.
 It can be considered rude to give your letter writers little to no time to submit their evaluations.
 Start early, anticipate challenges and plan ahead.

-For more assistance crafting a TMDSAS application that will get you Accepted, contact me or one of my colleagues at Accepted.Alicia McNease Nimonkar is an Accepted advisor and editor specializing in healthcare admissions.
-Prior to joining Accepted, Alicia worked for five years as Student Advisor at UC Davis’ postbac program where she both evaluated applications and advised students applying successfully to med school and related programs.
-Want Alicia to help you get accepted?
+For more assistance crafting a TMDSAS application that will get you Accepted, contact me or one of my colleagues at Accepted.Alicia McNease Nimonkar worked for 5 years as the Student Advisor & Director at the UC Davis School of Medicine's postbac program where she both evaluated applications and advised students applying successfully to med school and other health professional programs.
+She has served Accepted's clients since 2012 with roughly a 90% success rate.
+She has a Master of Arts in Composition and Rhetoric as well as Literature.
+Want Alicia to help you get Accepted?
 Click here to get in touch!

 • How to Get Really Great Recommendations, a podcast episode